Hiteshk369/Personal-Portfolio/README.md

 # Personal-Portfolio
-Not a responsive page.
-Only optimized for Pc screens.
+Responsive site for Mobile and Pc screens.
+Not responsive for Ipad and Tab screens.(will do it later)